 By Todd R. Berger

 As will be formally announced Tuesday morning, June 1, the Montreal-based geosynthetics manufacturer Solmax has finalized the acquisition of TenCate Geosynthetics, which is headquartered in Pendergrass, Ga.
-Jean-Louis Vangeluwe, president of Solmax, spoke with Geosynthetics magazine about the acquisition and what he envisions from the newly formed company, which will be the largest manufacturer, seller and distributor of geosynthetics in the world.
+Jean-Louis Vangeluwe, CEO of Solmax, spoke with Geosynthetics magazine about the acquisition and what he envisions from the newly formed company, which will be the largest manufacturer, seller and distributor of geosynthetics in the world.
 The questions and answers have been lightly edited for clarity.

 There does not appear to be a similar “one-stop shop” for nearly all types of geosynthetics similar to what is envisioned for the new company.
 What advantages do you see in having a geosynthetics company on this scale?